SamuelSchmidgall/Paper-Repository/README.md

 - Learning Agile and Dynamic Motor Skills for Legged Robots: https://arxiv.org/abs/1901.08652
 - Random network distillation: https://arxiv.org/abs/1810.12894
 - LEARNING LOCOMOTION SKILLS USING DEEPRL: DOES THE CHOICE OF ACTION SPACE MATTER? https://arxiv.org/pdf/1611.01055.pdf
+- Evolution Strategies as a Scalable Alternative to Reinforcement Learning https://arxiv.org/pdf/1703.03864.pdf

+<ins>End of 2020 Retrospective for 2019</ins>:

+During this year I was just beginning to show an interest in the more historical papers that the trending SOTA ML papers were building off of, while also for the first time developing a specialized interest in reinforcement learning and biologically inspired techniques.
+I think I was in the headspace of gradient supremecy that I think many beginning ML researchers find themselves in, not really exploring much outside of the mainstream umbrella.
+In 2020 I began working with spiking neural networks, which really opened my eyes to how narrow-sighted the NeurIPS/ICML/ICLR workspace is, and catapulted me toward learning a much larger variety of inspired techniques from evolutionary methods, STDP/plasticity methods, genetic programming, etc in 2020.
+I do think having a baseline understanding of the traditional gradient method papers is valuable, however I would encourage others to really delve into other sectors of the ML field for inspiration.
+Otherwise, I also worked closely with two talented advisors of vastly different mindsets; both from a robotics background interested in reinforcement learning.
+I think one of the central cultural shifts in the field will have to be shifting toward less usage of gradient methods since those methods focus to optimize the performance of a single agent, and hence generally lead to a much brittler performing agent which obviously wouldn't generalize well to the real world except on few tasks.
+Perhaps population-based gradient methods, or evolutionary methods, which optimize reward for a population surrouning a parameter vector, would perform much better since the parameter perturbation robustness would in theory also lead to less sensitivity to input and output noise.
+I think the community also has a long way to go in terms of the acceptance of evolutionary and genetic algorithm optimization.
+It was a shame to see both two of the most impactful papers of the year in genetic and evolutionary computing being rejected from mainstream conferences by Salimans and Clune.
+Interested to see how I think about all of this next year!